-The band-pass EQ band is great when you want a certain amount of frequencies to be pass-through or cut a specific amount of high and low frequencies.
+The band-pass EQ band comes in handy when you want a certain amount of frequencies to pass through or cut a specific amount of high and low frequencies.

 The tilt shelf combines both shelf EQ bands in one.
-You choose a frequency, make it tilt shelf and it will boost everything above and cut everything below.
+You choose a point on the frequency spectrum and it will boost everything above and cut everything below.
 Or vice versa.
 You can control bandwidth and gain too.

 This type of EQ band is not used frequently but it’s great for testing the sound.
 For example, you want to know how a specific instrument sounds when high frequencies are boosted but low frequencies are cut.

 You can use a tilt-shelf for that.
 Also, you can do the opposite and cut high frequencies and boost low frequencies.
 You will understand the sound of the instrument and decision-making will become easier.

 A flat tilt is the same as a tilt-shelf but as the name suggests it’s flat.
 Instead of a shelf-type EQ band, you have a flat EQ band.
 It has no bandwidth option.

 For example, if you create a flat tilt EQ band at 700Hz, near frequencies will be less affected than frequencies far from it.